areleu/vencopy/docs/software/architecture.rst

    * - Open source ready
      - Features, dependencies and components which are contraindicative or at odds with an open source publication should not be used
    * - Development tools
-     - Source code and all artefacts are located in the DLR GITLAB repository for VencoPy including the software documentation.
-For development, the PyCharm community edition IDE and gitbash are used.
-For graphical depictions of software components and similar documentation draw.io is used.
+     - Source code and all artefacts are located in the DLR GitLab repository for VencoPy including the software documentation.
+For development, the PyCharm community edition IDE, VSCode and gitbash are used.
+For graphical depictions of software components and similar documentation draw.io and InkScape used.